eviadev/VeliFind/README.md

 - Frontend: `yarn --cwd front build` produces a CRA bundle under `front/build/` ready for static hosting.
 - Remember to set production environment variables (Mongo connection string, Redis URL, JWT secret) in the target infrastructure.

-## Contributing
-1. Fork the repository or create a feature branch.
-2. Ensure tests and linters pass for both `back` and `front` workspaces.
-3. Submit a pull request describing the feature or fix, and reference any related issues or tickets.

 ## Troubleshooting
 - **Cannot connect to Mongo/Redis**: verify services are running, or adjust `DB_HOST` / `REDIS_URL`.
 - **Authentication fails**: confirm `SECRET_KEY` matches between server instances and tokens are not stale.